-Note: If your eclipse glasses or viewers are compliant with transmission requirements of the ISO 12312-2 safety standard, you may look at the uneclipsed or partially eclipsed Sun through them for as long as you wish.
-Furthermore, if the filters aren't scratched, punctured, or torn, you may reuse them indefinitely.
+Note: If your eclipse glasses or viewers are compliant with the transmission requirements of the ISO 12312-2 safety standard, you may look at the uneclipsed or partially eclipsed Sun through them for as long as you wish.
+Furthermore, if the filters aren't scratched, punctured, torn, or otherwise damaged, you may reuse them indefinitely.
 Some glasses/viewers are printed with warnings stating that you shouldn't look through them for more than 3 minutes at a time and that you should discard them if they are more than 3 years old.
 Such warnings are outdated and do not apply to eclipse viewers manufactured since 2015, compliant with the ISO 12312-2 standard adopted that year, and in excellent condition.
 To make sure you get (or got) your eclipse glasses/viewers from a supplier of ISO-compliant products, see our Reputable Vendors of Solar Filters & Viewers page.

 What If You Don't Have a Safe Solar Filter/Viewer?